-The Census Bureau has created a Manufacturing Week home page with valuable manufacturing statistics and data products and will be posting historical facts about manufacturing on Twitter and Facebook all week long.
-The website features a wide range of resources, including: America Counts stories, Data, Data Tools, Visualizations, Training Resources and News.
+The Census Bureau has created a Manufacturing Day home page which contains valuable manufacturing statistics and data products – and is posting historical facts about manufacturing on Twitter and Facebook.

-Collectively, the data paint a picture of the state of this vital economic sector.
+Collectively, the data paint a picture of the state of this key economic sector.